lenasterg/ls_gtrans_widget/readme.txt

 Requires at least: 3.6
 Tested up to: 4.2.2
 Stable tag: 1.0
-icense:  GNU General Public License 3.0 or newer (GPL) License URI: http://www.gnu.org/licenses/gpl.html
+License:  GNU General Public License 3.0 or newer (GPL) License URI: http://www.gnu.org/licenses/gpl.html

 Widget with selectbox to Google translation for the current page.
 The options are more than 25 European languages.

 == Description ==

-Simple drag and drop the widget to allow your visitors to tranlate the viewed page in google tranlate.
-The plugin is created, due to security rescriction of wordpress.
+Do you want an easy way to add google translation to your posts and pages?
+Does WordPress security restrictions don't let you do it?
+Then, simple drag and drop this widget to your sidebar to allow your visitors to tranlate the viewed webpage using the translation service from Google.
 It simple displays a selectbox with more than 25 European languages.
 When a user selects a language a new window in http://translate.google.com/ opens.
 The original language is autodetected.
 Multisite ready.